TomOeggl/event-calendar/README.md

 ## Approach

 Decided for a SPA, high contrast between navigation/header and content in ui design and and minimalistic, but comprehensive and (hopefully) effective interaction and data displaying possibilties.
-The page is broken down into self contained react elements with readability prioritized.
-Global data conversion and formatting functions have there own place in the utils directory, global style classes are defined in index.css.
+The page is broken down into self contained react elements with readability in code and straightforward intuitive use in ux/ui design prioritized.
+Global data conversion and formatting functions are stored in the utils directory, global style classes are defined in index.css.

 ### Screenshots of final result